DanielBradford/rubic/README.md

 ### ***AN EDIT FEATURE FOR TOOLS AND PRODUCT WOULD BE A FUTURE FEATURE ON THE SYSTEM***

+## **FUTURE FEATURES**

+- Comment Section on view recipe page
+- Messaging system and Inbox for  registered users
+- Leaderboard and points system for recipes and ratings
+- Coin earning/payment system for contributions.
+You earn coins for watching recipe videos/ adverts.
+You can redeem them for online discounts

 ## **Defensive Programming**
 A primary objective when developing this application from a defensive design standpoint was to limit the users access and prevent the system breaking due to user input or malicious activity.